vishnu350/rs-mainspring-winder/README.md

 - Offering to print or ship experimental 3D printed designs for me.

 Credits and thanks to the following folk:
 - Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
-The same free Creative Commons licensing scheme is reused for this work.
+The same free Creative Commons licensing scheme is reused.
 - AndyShap for sharing his setter bowl and staple jig ideas.
 Also for providing the design files and wiki guides.